Code-Institute-Submissions/simon-milestone-project-two/README.md

 - [**HTML**](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
     - The project uses **HTML** to create the basic elements and content of my game.
 - [**SCSS**](https://sass-lang.com/documentation/syntax)
     - The project uses **SCSS** to add custom styles to the elements and content of my game.
-I used **SCSS** instead of **CSS**, as it is more powerful and I used the logic to write some mixins, which I called for my fonts and button styles.
+I used **SCSS** instead of **CSS**, as it is more powerful and I used the logic to write some variables and mixins, which I called for my fonts and button styles.
 - [**CSS**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)
-    - The projecct uses **CSS** to apply the custom styles created with **SCSS** to my game.
+    - The project uses **CSS** to apply the custom styles created with **SCSS** to my game.
 The index.html file is linked directly to the main.css stylesheet.
 - [**Bootstrap**](https://getbootstrap.com/)
     - The project uses the **Bootstrap** framework to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my game, before adding my custom styles.
 - [**JavaScript**](https://www.javascript.com/)
-    - The project uses **JavaScript** from my custom script.js file to add functionality to my game.
-This is a core focus of this project.
+    - The project uses **JavaScript** from my custom script.js file to add functionality and interactivity to my game.
+This is the core focus of this project.
 The project also uses **JavaScript** from Bootstrap which is required to add functionality to the Bootstrap modal.
 - [**jQuery**](https://jquery.com)
     - The project uses **jQuery** to simplify DOM manipulation.
 This is both the standard jQuery that is built with Bootstrap components, and my custom jQuery used in my script.js file.
 - [**Google Fonts**](https://fonts.google.com/)